woojoo666/arcana-notes/notes9.md

 * how does cloning and combining and merging fit into this
 * if there are no properties, how does combining work?
 * how do you specify "arguments"? what even are "arguments"?

+### combiners and symmetry

+using diagram-syntax, it is a lot more intuitive to represent cloning in terms of a source + arguments but in the interpreter, it seems cleaner to implement it using a combiner, source1, and source2 (treat arguments as another source)

+the same is true for functional it is intuitive to represent it syntactically as fn(arg)

+cloning is kinda like gene splicing (mentioned earlier // TODO: FIND REFERENCED SECTION) functions aren't symmetric though but is cloning really symmetric? cloning arguments are passed to the source but it's not like the source passes arguments to the arguments

+actually clone arguments aren't some secret data passed to the source like previously thought
+// TODO: FIDN REFERENCED SECTION they are passed to the combiner so only the child object can see it though the child object can pass it back to the source (if that is part of it's behavior)

+however it can be made symmetric we could design it so you can specify parameters in the arguments eg `srcObj(a b >> result: a+b)` and it pulls them from the source (from the source's list items) however that is pretty weird and unintuitive syntactically but it does show that it can be symmetric

+can functional be made symmetric too? in a sense, if you had a function `plus3()` and the argument `5` `5` is a function as well, in church numerals if we think in terms of concepts/relationships
+`plus3` is just as much of a "concept" as `5` so when you combine the concept of `plus3` and `5`, it doesn't matter what order you combine them however, you do have to specify _how_ they are being combined for example, for `divide => a => b => result`, the first argument goes to the numerator, the second argument goes to the denominator they have to go to specified locations for the function to make sense also sort of like meiosis and gene splicing, where the two sides have to combine at specific places also like how in my language, you have to specify what properties each argument goes to